UsernameIsMyUsername/UsernameIsMyUsername/MSSQL/Microsoft Dynamics GP 2018/readme.md

-The different code files in here, will help and support clean up of the ManagementReporter Database of Microsoft Dynamics GP 2018.
+The different code files in here, will help and support clean up of the ManagementReporter Database of Microsoft Dynamics GP 2018 (ON PREM).

 A bit of backstory.
 The way Dynamics GP works, is a user on the front end creates a report.